-The area around the pier gets rather hectic with new arrivals, day trippers and of course the touts trying to sell accommodation.
+The area around Tonsai pier is hectic with a constant flow of new arrivals, day trippers and of course the touts trying to sell accommodation.

-To the left of the pier is the hospital and some nice looking bungalow style accommodation and a couple of large hotels and resorts.
+The area to the left of the pier is Tonsai West, this area is less developed and not as busy as Tonsai Village.
+It is in this area you will find Phi Phi hospital and some nice looking bungalow style accommodation and a couple of larger hotels and resorts.

-In front of the hospital and further around towards the limestone cliffs is an ideal spot for snorkeling, with clear waters and a beautiful beach for relaxing.
+In front of the hospital and further around towards the limestone cliffs is one of the better beaches in Tonsai Bay.

 Tonsai Village is the main hub on the island, and is located on the narrow strip of land in between Tonsai Bay and Loh Dalum Bay.

-You won't find any roads, only footpaths, with bicycles being the only mode of transport apart from your feet.
+You won't find any roads, only footpaths, with bicycles being the only mode of transport.

-Tonsai Village is fairly compact; and there are lots of little alley ways to get yourself lost in for the first day or so until you get your bearings.
+Tonsai Village is fairly compact, there are lots of little alley ways to get yourself lost in for the first day or so until you get your bearings.

-In the alley ways there is a treasure trove of shopping, with loads of book stores and coffee shops, pharmacies, dive shops, jewelery stores, boutiques, restaurants, bars and budget accommodation.
+In the alley ways there is a treasure trove of shopping, with loads of book stores and coffee shops, pharmacies, dive shops, jewelry stores, boutiques, restaurants, bars, tattoo studios and budget accommodation.

 A nice change from the girly bars of Phuket.

-Loh Dalum Bay is located on the opposite side of the island, from where the ferries and boats arrive.
+Loh Dalum Bay is spectacular and well protected as it is almost entirely enclosed.
+Loh Dalum Bay is located on the opposite side of the island from where the ferries and boats arrive.

-Whether you are here on a day trip or staying overnight make sure you take a walk through the village to this picturesque Bay to get a taste of the laid back beach atmosphere and natural beauty this island has to offer.
+Whether you are visiting Ko Phi Phi on a day trip or staying overnight make sure you take a short walk through Tonsai village to this picturesque Bay to get a taste of the laid back beach atmosphere and natural beauty Ko Phi Phi Don has to offer.